Washington County is home to some great canoeing, kayaking and paddle boarding, including several lakes and the beautiful St. Croix River.

 St. Croix Bluffs Regional Park (Hastings)

-St. Croix Bluffs has a boat launch into a protected inlet and then right onto the beautiful St. Croix River.
-Be aware of water levels and the force of the current, as it’ll vary depending on the time of year and rainfall.
+St. Croix Bluffs Regional Park has a boat launch into a protected inlet that takes you right onto the beautiful St. Croix River.
+Be aware of water levels and the force of the current, as it’ll vary depending on the time of year and amount of recent rainfall.

 There are rustic campsites along the shore, which get heavy use during summer weekends.
+Reservations are recommended!
 Here’s the St. Croix Bluffs map.

 William O’Brien State Park (Marine on St. Croix)

 The other state park in Washington County, William O’Brien, is also on the St. Croix River and offers wonderful paddling.

 The Park has one of the longest rental seasons around, from mid-May to mid-to-late-October.
 In the summer they even offer shuttle service on the weekends.
 Here’s a short video from the Park Service that gives you a glimpse: Paddling the St. Croix (scroll down a bit).

 Here’s the William O’Brien map.

 Twin Cities Paddling Guide